jian-fang/pstream/README.md

    read.
 If the system you are testing is not using this strategy,\
    please modify the calculation method or the 'amountFactor'.

+* 3. The program works for both `share` and `non-share` memory\
+   channels. `share` channel means the read and write are using a\
+   same memory channel, and it can be use as only `read` or only\
+   `write` at a same time. `non-share` channels mean that the memory\
+   has both individual read channels and individual write channels,\
+   the read and write can happen in parallel.

-* 3. This benchmark contain 9 operations:   (n is a constant)
+* 4. This benchmark contain 9 operations:   (n is a constant)

   |  OPERATION TYPE | CODE |    DESCRIPTION    | amountFactor|
   |:----------------|:----:|:------------------|:-----------:|